26 DAYS ●

 Experience the many wonders of China on this grand tour that captures not only the historical and cultural aspects of China, but also allows you to discover its many other, less known treasures.

-Take a 4-night voyage on the mighty Yangtze to see the magnificent Three Gorges
+Take a 4-night voyage on China's most famous river and see the magnificent Three Gorges

 Meander amongst the eerie Stone Forest in Kunming

 Visit Dali's sentinel Three Pagodas, standing guard at the bottom of the mountain